pragmasoft-ua/serverless/README.md

-# Welcome to your CDK Python project!
+# Welcome to your PDCA Serverless CDK Python project!

-This is a blank project for Python development with CDK.
+This is a PDCA serverless project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.